geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 `executePagedSuiteQL` uses `N/query.runSuiteQLPaged` and fetches up to the requested max page count.
 The default max page count is `50`.

-## AI Record Chat Flow
+## AI Report And Schema Chat Flow

 The SPA header includes an `AI Chat` action after `Format`.
-Clicking it toggles a floating chat panel.
+Clicking it toggles a floating chat panel below the header action area.

 The chat request is sent to the same RESTlet with action `CHAT_RECORDS`.
-The RESTlet uses `N/llm.generateText` with a record-schema preamble, concise chat history, and source documents that describe standard record ID patterns, common SuiteQL join patterns, and frequently used standard record families.
+The RESTlet uses `N/llm.generateText` with a reporting/search/schema preamble, concise chat history, and source documents that describe standard record ID patterns, common SuiteQL join patterns, report/search guidance, and frequently used standard record families.

-The assistant is designed for standard NetSuite record type IDs, SuiteQL source tables, transaction type codes, common standard fields, and schema patterns.
+The assistant specializes in reports, saved searches, standard NetSuite record type IDs, SuiteQL source tables, transaction type codes, common standard fields, joins, table relationships, and schema patterns.
+It can still answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when useful.
 Account-specific custom records, custom fields, and feature-dependent schema details should still be verified in the target account.